andrewbenington/OpenHome/README.md

 <img width="200" alt="Screenshot 2024-01-14 at 1 25 22 PM" src="https://github.com/andrewbenington/OpenHome/assets/42848290/992ddb5f-2c6d-45e9-9b99-83c3f644e7a8">

 ## Downloading and Installing

+For quick access to downloads, visit the [downloads page](https://andrewbenington.github.io/OpenHome/download).

 On **Linux**, you can either download the rpm, deb, or AppImage file from the [latest release](https://github.com/andrewbenington/OpenHome/releases) depending on your architecture and distribution.